tldr-pages/tldr/pages/common/git-summary.md

 `git summary {{commit|branch_name|tag_name}}`

-- Display data about a Git repository, merging committers using different emails into 1 statistic:
+- Display data about a Git repository, merging committers using different emails into 1 statistic for each author:

 `git summary --dedup-by-email`